 An aesthete is born.
-Indian Erapalli Prasanna was the original artistic offspinner, relying on flight, cunning, stealth and grace.
-He was never afraid to give the ball air, and if that didn't do for batsmen, then the inordinate bounce he got often did.
-His 189 wickets was the highest by an Indian offie till Harbhajan Singh went past that mark.
+Erapalli Prasanna of India was the original artistic offspinner, relying on flight, cunning, stealth and grace.
+He was never afraid to give the ball air, and if that didn't do for batters, then the inordinate bounce he got often did.
+His haul of 189 wickets was the highest by an Indian offie till Harbhajan Singh went past that mark.
 Five of Prasanna's six best returns came overseas, including a Test-best 8 for 76 against New Zealand in Auckland in 1975-76.
 India were victorious then, maintaining the pattern of Pras' career: he averaged 17 when they won, 39 when they didn't.

 With the end of the Second World War, first-class cricket could resume in England after a five-year hiatus.
 The cricket-starved and war-ravaged public responded enthusiastically to five three-day games between the Australian Services (the RAAF and the AIF) and England.
 The first match was played at Lord's and Keith Miller's century gave the Australians a first-innings lead of 188.
 England couldn't recover after legspinner Cec Pepper took 4 for 80 in their second innings.
 The Australians won by six wickets.
 Wisden wrote of the match: "Some of the chosen men, coming almost straight from battlefields to the headquarters of cricket, must have regarded the first encounter primarily as a reunion with many old friends, so that a thoroughly serious view of the game, such as the Australians clearly held, was too much to expect."
 The series was drawn 2-2.